noahlorinczcomi/HORNET/README.md

 mkdir tempfiles plots results
 pip install -r requirements.txt
 ```

+The `hornet_data.tar.gz` file is 3.6GB but 2.3GB of those are just for this tutorial.
+After you're done, run `rm -r testdata` to reduce HORNET's size to 1.3GB.

 Lastly, depending if you're using Linux or Mac, execute one of the following:
 ```unix